Rosemary Seeds 3090

 Approx. 100 seeds/pkt (800 seeds/gram)

 Rosemary is a tender perennial hardy to Zone 7 with adequate winter protection.
-However, a single night with the temperature below -15°C (5°F) is usually fatal.
+However, a single night with the temperature below -15° C is usually fatal.

 How to Grow

 Start seed indoors in a soil-less medium about 10-12 weeks before your last frost date.
-Barely cover the seed and keep at 27-30°C (80-85°F) for the 30 day germination period.
+Barely cover the seed and keep at 27-30° C for the 30 day germination period.
 Applying bottom heat to the growing medium at this time is highly beneficial.
 After germination, grow on under lights at a slightly cooler temperature – keep the growing medium on the drier side from the time you see the seeds sprout right up to moving them outside.
 Harden off and move young plants outside to a sunny site after all danger of frost has passed.
 Plants must be brought inside to overwinter safely in most parts of Canada.
-When overwintering plants indoors, place them in a bright but cool location (13-18°C) and make a habit of heavily misting the foliage once a day.
+When overwintering plants indoors, place them in a bright but cool location (13-18° C) and make a habit of heavily misting the foliage once a day.
+Germination can take 15-30 days or more and is often erratic.

 Additional information